villares/villares.github.io/como-instalar-o-processing-modo-python/index-EN.md

 ----

-# How to install o Processing Python Mode
+# How to install Processing Python Mode

 [[Portuguese-language version](/index.md)]